Bulk bill claims in Medicare 011-43030000

 Health professional error

-If it is determined that the health professional updated or provided incorrect bank details to the agency, Service Officers are to complete an EFT dispute form and forward to MPS Assessing.
-If the claim was processed against the wrong health professional and it can be identified who received the payment, complete a Customer enquiry form and forward to MPS Assessing, noting overpayment details.
+If the health professional provided incorrect bank details to the agency, Service Officers must complete an EFT dispute form and forward to MPS Assessing.

 If an EFT retrieval is unsuccessful where the health professional has provided incorrect information, the agency is not obligated to repay the funds.